Wednesday, December 30, 2015

 Let's kill everyone!!

-This is one of those games I'm glad I bought because it's excellent - fantastic fun and highly addictive without ever taking itself seriously.
+d I bought because it's fantastic fun and highly addictive without ever taking itself seriously.
 Fernandez Must Die might have zero originality but it makes up for that with bucketloads of gun-love action.
-This is an awesome Commando shooter and possibly one of my favourites for the Atari ST!!
+This is an awesome Commando shooter and possibly my favourite for the Atari ST!!

 Bullets flying and armouries to loot.
 This is just like being part of the A-Team!!